AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

    >[!TIP]
    >
-   >Pode ser a mesma fonte de evento usada na Etapa 4.
+   >This may be the same event source that was used in Step 4.
 Verifique se cada chamada `trackPause()` da API está emparelhada a uma chamada `trackPlay()` da API quando a reprodução continuar.

 Consulte as informações adicionais sobre o rastreamento da reprodução principal: